On the Rockport

 The original Rockport Walking Program suggested 5 days per

 week.
-The frequency should actually depend upon on you individual
+The frequency should actually depend upon on your individual

 fitness goals, available time, predisposition to certain overuse